DorianFornali/M2-SSE-AL-PADD/README.md

 - Define the environment variables in the `.env.example` and `.env` files
 - Add the service to the gateway in the `backend/gateway/nginx.conf` file (to proxy the requests)

+## User service

+- The user service is available at `http://localhost/users/*`
+  - You can check the health of the service at `http://localhost/users/health`
+- You can find a documentation at `http://localhost/users/docs`

+## Frontend

+- The frontend is available at `http://localhost:3000`
+- You can find some example users in the `backend/user-service/database/seeders/user_seeder.ts` file.